Virginia Tango Piatti: Activism

 Because of her outspokenness and published works, Tango Piatti had been logged in the central registry as subversive and an anti-fascist propagandist.
 Her passport was confiscated in 1927 and she was no longer able to obtain travel visas.
-She moved to Sanremo, where her sister Antonietta Poggi was living and although she was listed as the Italian WILPF contact for the Prague Congress in 1929, no Italian delegates were allowed to attend.
+She moved to Sanremo, where her sister Antonietta Poggi was living.
+Although Tango Piatti was listed as the Italian WILPF contact for the Prague Congress in 1929, no Italian delegates were allowed to attend.
 The situation fueled a plan for her and her son Rori to emigrate to France.
 She enrolled Rori in the high school in Nice in 1931, preventing him from being drafted.
 In 1932, Tango Piatti contacted the WILPF headquarters asking if she could represent the Italian section at the Grenoble congress, but received no answer.
 Maria Rossetti, who attended the Congress, made it clear in her presentation that the current Italian branch had no affiliation with the previous organization or members.
-With help from the Lombroso sisters, she was able to find an apartment in Paris in 1933.
-Using a subterfuge that she was to organize an exhibition of her husband's paintings in Paris, she was able to secure a visa.
-Her residence became the hub of support the anti-fascist group Giustizia e Libertà (Justice and Freedom), and was used by fugitives like Carlo Rosselli to avoid detection.
+With help from the Lombroso sisters, Tango Piatti was able to find an apartment in Paris in 1933.
+Using a subterfuge that she was to organize an exhibition of her husband's paintings in Paris, Tango Piatti was able to secure a visa.
+Her residence became the hub of support for the anti-fascist group Giustizia e Libertà (Justice and Freedom), and was used by fugitives like Carlo Rosselli to avoid detection.

-Later life
+Later life, death, and legacy

-Tango Piatti's sister Eleonora died in 1938, prompting her to schedule a brief return to Italy in May 1939.
+Her sister Eleonora died in 1938, prompting Tango Piatti to schedule a brief return to Italy in May 1939.
 When trying to return to France in June, she was barred from leaving at Domodossola because of an altered date in her passport.
 She appealed to the consulate in Rome, but while awaiting a reply went to Alpignano, where Eleonora's children were living.
-Although she survived the Allied bombing of Alpignano in February 1943, her whereabouts became known and she was arrested in May.
+Although she survived the Allied bombing of the area in February 1943, her whereabouts became known and she was arrested in May.
 She was incarcerated in Le Mantellate, a prison in Florence, and then in a civilian internment camp near Monte Generoso, in Lombardy, before being released at end of the year.
-From January 1944, she lived in Geneva, Switerland, until the end of the war.
+From January 1944, she lived in Geneva, Switzerland, until the end of the war.
 Free to travel when the war ended, she visited her son and other family members in Milan, London, and Turin before settling in Lugano, Switzerland in 1954.

-Death and legacy

 Tango Piatti died on 1 July 1958 in Lugano.
 In 2010, Gigliola Tallone published Virginia Tango Piatti 'Agar': una vita per la pace (Virginia Tango Piatti 'Agar': A Life for Peace) based on archival records belonging to the Tallone family.
 In 2015, the Italian sector of WILPF sponsored a seminar, Il Coraggio delle donne per la Pace (The Courage of Women for Peace), in Rome, to highlight the contributions of pacifist feminists in the interwar period in promoting internationalism and opposing fascism.
 Included in the presentation were histories of Tango Piatti, Genoni, and Vasalini.